Archer season 10: Synopsis

 Sterling Archer, in his comatose dreaming, imagines that he is the captain of the "M/V Seamus (934TXS)", a space salvage freighter, co-captaining with his ex-wife Lana, with whom he is co-owner of the ship.
-At the same time, Cyril is the onboard accountant as well as Lana's lover, Pam is a hulking rock golem-like alien, Cheryl/Carol is a bloodthirsty/suicidal space fighter pilot, Ray is a gay courtesan (á la Inara Serra), Krieger is the android scientist/doctor on board, and "Mother", or Ms. Archer, is holographic AI avatar in the form of a glowing ball of light.
+At the same time, Cyril is the onboard accountant as well as Lana's lover, Pam is a hulking rock golem-like alien, Cheryl/Carol is a bloodthirsty/suicidal space fighter pilot, Ray is a gay courtesan (à la Inara Serra), Krieger is the android scientist/doctor on board, and "Mother", or Ms. Archer, is holographic AI avatar in the form of a glowing ball of light.
 Amongst the recurring characters are Barry-6, a rogue robotic space-pirate, and humanoid space-captain Brett.

 The crew has sci-fi space operatic adventures with the usual hijinks, which is inspired by the aesthetic and homage to Ridley Scott's Alien's space trucker crew.
 In the last two episodes late in the season, the borderline between dream and reality gradually begins to blur within its existence upon the sci-fi premise (which exists only in Archer’s imagination) as Archer gets flashes of the characters in their true forms and believes that he has gone completely insane.
 At the end of the season, Sterling awakens from his coma in the hospital, three years after being shot.